alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ## Section 4.5.
 Accessing GitLab and storing code

-GitLab is an open source version of GitHub.
+GitLab is an open source version of GitHub, working as a code hosting platform for version control and collaboration.
+It lets you and others work together on projects.

-It allows you to version control all the code that you write for any of the Data Study Group challenges.
+It also allows you to version control all the code that you write for any of the Data Study Group challenges.
 There is a local GitLab installation within the Work Resources.

+If you have not used GitLab before:
+- There is a small tutorial below
+- You can find the official documentation [in the GitLab website] (https://docs.gitlab.com/ee/gitlab-basics/README.html)
-If you have not used GitLab before – do feel free to ask your group colleagues for help, ask in the Slack channel for help.
+- Ask your group colleagues for help
+- Ask in the Slack channel for help.

 Everything that is not stored in a GitLab repository on Friday lunchtime will be DESTROYED FOR EVER.
 Make sure that every piece of code or processed dataset you think might be at all useful is stored in a GitLab repository within the secure environment.